Veggie Danish, Savoury or Savory Danish, no matter what it’s called, it’s delicious!

 Making the Veggie Danish

 Scoop the poolish you prepared in advance in your mixing bowl.
 Add the flour, salt, and instant yeast.
 Now add the water and mix in your mixer with dough hook until it comes together.
 Now add the olive oil.
-Mix for 8 minutes, or until the dough is smooth and slightly sticky (if you knead by hand it will take a bit longer).
+Knead for 8 minutes, or until the dough is smooth and slightly sticky (if you knead by hand it will take a bit longer, up to 15 minutes).
 The dough should clear the sides of the bowl but stick ever so slightly to the bottom of the bowl.

 Cover the bowl with clingfilm and leave to rest at room temperature for 1 hour.